IBM/ansible-power-aix/docs/source/installation.rst

 Installation
 ============

-You can install the **IBM POWER AIX collection** using one of these options:
+You can install the **IBM Power Systems AIX collection** using one of these options:
 Ansible Galaxy, Ansible Automation Hub, or a local build.

 For more information on installing collections, see `using collections`_.